Phillauri trailer: Shah Rukh Khan loves ‘paidaishi bhoot’ Anushka Sharma, Bollywood showers praises. See pic

-Did you know anything about the love story of a spirit – Shashi?
-Well, now you know.
-As the trailer of Phillauri landed today, so did the immense praise that flooded social media and Twitter pages of Anushka Sharma who the beautiful adorable spirit Shashi in her latest production.
+As the trailer of Phillauri landed, immense praise flooded social media and Twitter pages of Anushka Sharma who plays a beautiful adorable spirit Shashi in her latest production.
 And it looks like the who’s who of Bollywood have taken the lead to share and talk about the trailer.
+Shah Rukh Khan expressed that he just loves this ‘paideshi bhoot’, and soon after, Ranveer Singh tweeted, “Awesome!
+Lovely trailer!
+So Fresh! 😍✨✨✨✨ (Trial ke liye bulana, Bhootni!)”

-From Twinkle Khanna to Mahira Khan, Karan Johar, Arjun Rampal, Dia Mirza and Badshah, all have showed their love for Anushka, who plays a ghost in Phillauri.
+Apart from them, Twinkle Khanna to Mahira Khan, Karan Johar, Arjun Rampal, Dia Mirza and Badshah, all have showered their love for Anushka, who plays a ghost in Phillauri.
 But the best compliment for Anushka came from her debut film Rab Ne Bana Di Jodi co-star Shah Rukh Khan.

-Soon after the trailer got released today, Anushka Sharma also shared the first poster of Phillauri, that also stars Diljit Dosanjh, who returns to Bollywood after making a blockbuster debut with udta Punjab last year.
+Soon after the trailer got released today, Anushka Sharma also shared the first poster of Phillauri, that also stars Diljit Dosanjh, who returns to Bollywood after making a blockbuster debut with Udta Punjab last year.

 Anushka Sharma shared the poster with the caption, “Here comes the bride…in spirit!
 1st poster of #Phillauri – releasing March 24!
 Hope you guys love it! @foxstarhindi @OfficialCSFilms,” and we are super excited for the film that will hit the theaters on March 24.